shadowlockgh/licentia/guides/bodyslide_guide.md

 With this process you can change your character's body preset, modify the body of new armors mods, and more.

+> [!NOTE]
+> As of version 13.4.1 OBody has returned to Licentia NEXT, allowing random distribution of body presets to NPCs.
+This guide was written when OBody was absent and is made for setting specific presets, however the process remains the same for Adding outfits to your Licentia NEXT installation.
+If you want to remove OBody, there is a small tutorial at the bottom of this guide.

 These are the general steps to run **Bodyslide** for **Licentia NEXT**:
 1. Create an Empty Mod for Outputs
 2. Run Bodyslide